Last Updated on August 25, 2022.

-- Some hedgehogs might be considered naturally clean and tidy.
-They use their litter pans faithfully, and leave their cage pretty much as the owner has arranged it.
+- Some hedgehogs are naturally clean and tidy.
+They use their litter pans faithfully and leave their cages pretty much as their owners arrange them.

 - Other hedgehogs are slobs!
-They will try to defy every sense of cleanliness and make a complete mess of their cage.
+They will try to defy every attempt at cleanliness and make complete messes of their cages.

 - Most hedgehogs are somewhere in the middle.
-Their cage will need to be tidied, but it would not take more than a minute or two each day.
+Their cages will need to be tidied, but it would not take more than a minute or two each day.

-- Unfortunately, there is no way to look at a baby hedgehog and decide how its personality will grow and develop in this aspect.
+- Unfortunately, there is no way to look at a baby hedgehog and decide how its personality will develop regarding cleanliness.

-- Some hedgehogs routinely rearrange their cage furniture by dragging, pushing, or shoving their wheel and other large accessories.
+- Some hedgehogs routinely rearrange their cage furniture by dragging, pushing, or shoving their wheels and other large accessories.

-- They drag their blankets and sleeping bags around their cage and scoot around their cage liner.
+- They drag their blankets and sleeping bags around their cages and scoot around their cage liners.

 - Other hedgehogs might turn over food dishes and knock off water bottles.
-Having heavy food dishes and a quality water bottle hanger will certainly help this problem.
+Heavy food dishes and quality water bottle hangers will certainly help prevent this problem.

 Litter Pan Use or Lack Thereof